kaylarobertson3/spotify-api-charts/readme.md

 **API:** [Spotify](https://developer.spotify.com/web-api/)

 ## Description
-The app connect to the [Spotify Web API](https://developer.spotify.com/web-api/) using the Implicit Grant Authorization.
+The app connects to the [Spotify Web API](https://developer.spotify.com/web-api/) using the Implicit Grant Authorization.

 Once a user authorizes the app, they can view charts of their top tracks or favorite audio features, or search any track to view its unique audio features.